 There's also big white furry dogs and pigs (often baby piglets), all living outside, and chickens too!
 And there's vegetable gardens - for us people and for the animals too!

 There's building work happening as this is a really old property and I am restoring it back to its most beautiful.
-I am also renovating a building to be my future cheese dairy so that sort of work is helpful too.

 There is a small fruit orchard, hundreds of acres of woods, a woods cabin, a pond, and the ocean is only 10 mins drive away (there's nice beaches too).
 Volunteers are welcome year 'round.

 Private room in home, shared bathroom (or sometimes all to oneself), or off-grid cabin accommodation beside a small pond for up to 4 (with propane lights/stove and woodstove).
-The yurt is sometimes available for helpers.

 I have bikes and there are many scenic trails and roads in the area.
 The area is a popular tourist destination and known for its beaches, sailing, fishing, kayaking etc.